bamlab/ecoappscore/README.md

 20 * (indicator1Grade * indicator1Weight + indicator2Grade * indicator2Weight + ...)/(total)
 ```

+### Example

-To give you an example, [here is the score computed with EcoAppScore of the Waze app](./WazeExample.md)
+To give you an example on how the indicators work, [see the process and the score with EcoAppScore for the Waze app](./WazeExample.md)

 ## How to contribute